Association Familiale Mulliez

 The Association Familiale Mulliez (AFM) is the holding company of the Mulliez family.
 The entrepreneur family originates from around the Lille area of France, and is one of the wealthiest families in the country.
 AFM was founded in 1955 by Gérard Mulliez and is led by Barthélemy Guislain since 2014.

-The Roman Catholic family clan's motto is "Tous dans tout" - literally: "all (family members) in all (businesses)".
+The family clan's motto is "Tous dans tout" – literally: "all (family members) in all (businesses)".

 Controlled companies

 Via the AFM the family exerts control over the following companies most of which were founded by them: